-In Scrum, the product owner is the sole person responsible for prioritizing stories within the product backlog.
+In scrum, the product owner (PO) is the sole person responsible for prioritizing stories within the product backlog.

-This doesn’t mean the product owner is alone in his task– he can ask for whatever help he needs.
+Even though the PO makes the final decision on prioritizing the product backlog, it doesn’t mean the product owner is alone in this task.
+They can ask for whatever help is required.

-They should maintain close contact with their customers to collect all necessary information from them about how they would like this new product or feature brought into fruition.
+They should maintain close contact with their customers to collect all necessary information about how they would like this new product or a feature to develop.

-Talking to other stakeholders can also give them some insight as well – it’s important that there are no surprises during development.
+Talking to other stakeholders can also give them some insight – there must be no surprises during development.

-It only takes one major change request at an expensive time near the launch date to set things back by weeks if not months on end without proper planning beforehand.
+It only takes one major change request at an expensive time near the launch date to set things back by weeks, if not months, without proper planning beforehand.

-With that being said, the product owner is the single person responsible for deciding the priorities at the end of the day.
-This is why you shouldn’t ever have multiple product owners.
+The product owner is the single person responsible for deciding the priorities at the end of the day.
+That is why you shouldn’t ever have multiple product owners.